shivatripathi100/Train-Ticket-Booking-Application/README.md

 Description
-The project aims to provide a platform for purchasing tickets for various destinations.
+The project aims to provide a platform for purchasing tickets for London to France.
 It allows users to purchase tickets, view available seats, retrieve receipt details by email, remove users, and modify seats.

 Features
 Purchase Ticket: Users can purchase tickets for their desired destination.